shgandhi/s9115hga/hw/code/9/README.md

     2. run "python ga.py"

 ###Abstract
-_Genetic Algorithm are often used for solving optimization problems, it uses a natural selection process that mimics biological_
+_Genetic Algorithm is often used for solving optimization problems, it uses a natural selection process that mimics biological_
 _evolution.
 This coding project implements genetic alorithm on DTLZ 1, 3, 5, and 7 models.
 To visualize how genetic algorithm_
 _works, we first implement GA on DTLZ 1 with 500 decisions and 3 objectives.
-This is followed by the implementation on DTLZ 1, 3,5_
+This is followed by the implementation on DTLZ 1, 3, 5_
 _and 7 with 2, 4, 6,8 objectives and 10, 20, 40 decisions.
-We used From Hell distance, and hypervolume metrics to quantify the_
+We use "From Hell" distance, and hypervolume metrics to quantify the_
 _improvement in population in the objective space._

 ###Objective